roclancy/cluster-mesh-enterprise/README.md

 <br>
 <br />

-NOTE: warning & error messages<br />
+NOTE: Warning & Error Messages<br />
 ========================
 <br />
 You will see an warning and error message during the install, this is due to a number of things order of install, and waiting for pods to get created <br />